PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: PoTable

 \section{\textsc{PoTable}}

-In this paper, we propose \textsc{PoTable} (\textbf{P}rogramming \textbf{o}n \textbf{Table}s), a novel stage-oriented plan-then-execute reasoning approach integrating systematic thinking on tables, which is illustrated in Figure~\ref{potable}.
-This section presents an overview of \textsc{PoTable}, followed by its components with detailed descriptions.
+In this paper, we propose \textsc{PoTable} (\textbf{P}rogramming \textbf{o}n \textbf{Table}s), a novel stage-oriented, plan-then-execute reasoning approach that integrates systematic thinking into tabular analysis, as illustrated in Fig.~\ref{potable}.
+This section first formalizes the evaluated table reasoning tasks, then provides an overview of the \textsc{PoTable} framework, and subsequently details its core components.